zen3ger/conrod-guessing_game/README.md

 let ids = Ids::new(ui.widget_id_generator());
 ```

-If you run the application now, you'll get the title displays correctly.
+If you run the application now, you'll see the title displays correctly.

 ### 5. Logic